-Besides Congressional candidates mentioned above, there are other Special or Municipal elections that take place throughout the year as well.
-For more information on these elections you can go to: www.lavote.net
+Besides Congressional candidates, there are other Special or Municipal elections that take place throughout the year as well.
+Find out more about these elections at your County Registrar/Recorder's office.

 UPCOMING ELECTION DATES FOR CALIFORNIA

 California Direct Primary Date: March 3, 2020 This is when we nominate candidates

 A primary election is an election in which registered voters select a candidate that they believe should be a political party's candidate for elected office to run in the general election.
 They are also used to choose convention delegates and party leaders.
 Primaries are state-level elections that take place prior to a general election.
 California utilizes a top-two primary system, which allows all candidates to run and all voters to vote but only moves the top two vote-getters, regardless of party affiliation, to the general election.